 Our process begins with a detailed consultation to understand your specific requirements and goals.
 During this phase, we assess your property to ensure compliance with local zoning laws and discuss design preferences and budget considerations.

 Our experienced designers are available to create a plan that maximises space, efficiency and aesthetic appeal.
-We consider the existing style of your primary home to ensure that the granny flat or secondary dwelling complements it seamlessly.
+We consider the style of your primary home to ensure that the granny flat or secondary dwelling complements it.

-Longshaw Construction prides itself on using high-quality materials and skilled craftsmanship.
+Longshaw Construction prides itself on using quality materials and skilled craftsmanship.
 Our construction process is transparent, with ongoing communication ensuring that every detail aligns with your vision.

 Navigating the regulatory environment is crucial.
 We manage all aspects of compliance, from obtaining the necessary permits to ensuring that the build adheres to all local guidelines and regulations, including size limitations and setback requirements.